L3gsman007/RadioPlayMe/README.md

     Download / unzip the folder.
     Inside the folder open a terminal and type:

-pip install -r requirements.txt python run.py
+pip install -r requirements.txt (or even uv sync, if you have it setup). python run.py

-    Open your browser at http://localhost:9000
+    Open your browser at for example http://localhost:9000 Run the script opens up in the browser, the demo radio station loads (should do this automatically) and the Search panel is open.
-    Run the script in browser, the demo station loads automatically, and the Search panel is open.
+    This allows the user to either play the demo or start a new search.

 Folder map (what each file does)

-run.py	starts the local web-server app.py	creates the Flask app and the database routes.py	all web pages and JSON APIs models.py	database tables (favourites, history) radio_service.py	talks to radio-browser.info to find stations requirements.txt	list of Python libraries to install templates/index.html	the web page you see in the browser static/js/radio_player.js	play / pause / volume / search buttons static/css/custom.css	colours & layout (optional) radio_player.db	your local database (created automatically)
+run.py-starts the local web-server app.py-creates the Flask app and the database routes.py-all web pages and JSON APIs models.py-database tables (favourites, history) radio_service.py-talks to radio-browser.info to find stations requirements.txt-list of Python libraries to install templates/index.htm-the web page you see in the browser static/js/radio_player.js-play / pause / volume / search buttons static/css/custom.css-colours & layout (optional) radio_player.db-your local SQLite database (created automatically)

 For developers